Is Valcambi Suisse the Best Gold Bar?

 There are quite a few factors at play.
 Let's start with the obvious.
 Clichés aren’t always something to scoff at.
 And just as one might want to say they have an account in a Swiss bank, so too are they probably keen on saying they hold real Swiss gold.
 Fancy types can refer to their bullion as Valcambi lingot d'or, “gold bars” in French.
 Switzerland just has this aura of mystery and secrecy (we’ve written before about why the Swiss buy gold).
 We’ll probably never have the chance to sit outside at La Jetée smoking a Gauloises and sipping espresso while watching the sun rise over Lac Léman because that’s what James Bond does.
 We’ll probably never be on a first-name basis with a Swiss bank manager who wears pince-nez glasses unironically, either.
 Somehow, Switzerland’s capital Geneva has this pervasive aura of unattainable, cosmopolitan intrigue.
 The nation, the culture seems so unapproachable.
 Valcambi gold bars, though, they symbolize the most interesting and exotic parts of the nation.
 To us, at least.

 Make no mistake, though, Valcambi has a lot more going for it than just its headquarters location.
 They've been in business for 60 years.
 They’ve seen some considerable technological innovations, and political changes, too.
 (Remember, when Valcambi started refining precious metals, gold was still money).
 Despite all of this, their bullion quality has never declined, never been compromised.
-They've been certified by both LBMA and COMEX for good delivery for decades.
+They've been certified by both the London-based precious metals trade group as well as COMEX for good delivery for decades.

 It would be easy to think of Valcambi, a six-decade veteran of an old-school industrial manufacturing industry like gold refining, as stodgy and traditionalist.
 Refining and minting gold is just about as traditional an industry as you can get, right up there with blacksmithing and farming.